VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 * Warn you about undeclared variables and functions
 * Warn you about some math fuckups (divide by 0, integer overflows, etc.)
 * Warn you about some out of bound accesses (accessing the k+1 element of an array with k elements
-* Warn you if you try to derefrence a null pointer
+* Warn you if you try to dereference a null pointer
-* Tell you about *some* dead (un-reachable) code.
+* Tell you about *some* dead (unreachable) code.
 * find *some* security issues
 * find *some* memory leaks